kwirk/eventgallery/admin/doc/readme.md

 	- New Features
 		- improved caching.
 Files don't get purged if you purge the expired joomla cache.
 		- removes possible conflict with original LazyLoad version.
-		- events list uses lazyload and dynamic image resizing like the image list
+		- events list uses lazyload and dynamic image resizing like on the image list.
+		- ajax list loads images based one the available page size.
+		- react on missing write permission on cache folder while writing a thumbnail

 	- Big fixes